DataTalksClub/data-engineering-zoomcamp/05-batch/README.md

     00:00 - 23:59)-->c[(df)]
 ```

-  - Stream: processing data on the fly (covered in next module), covers rest of 20% od data jobs.
+  - Stream: processing data on the fly (covered in next module), covers rest of 20% of data jobs.

 ```mermaid
 graph LR;